 Figure 7 presents the MDS using Hadoop MapReduce.
 Figure 8 presents MDS using H-Collectives AllGather implementation.
 These plot the total number of executing Map tasks at a given moment of the computation, which approximately represents the amount of useful work done in the cluster at that given moment.
 Each blue bar represents an iteration of the computation.
 The width of each blue bar indicates the time spent by Map tasks in that particular iteration.
 This includes input data loading, calculation and output data storage.
-The space between the blue bars represents the other overheads of the computation.
+The space between the blue bars represents the remaining overheads of the computation.

 In Figure 8, the striped section on each blue bar represents the data loading time.
-As can be seen, the overheads between the iterations virtually disappear with the use of the Map-AllGather primitive.
+As can be seen, the overhead between the iterations virtually disappears with the use of the Map-AllGather primitive.

-4) Performance difference of Twister4Azure vs Hadoop
+4) Performance difference of Twister4Azure vs. Hadoop

-Twister4Azure is already optimized for iterative MapReduce[4] and contains very low scheduling, data loading and data communication overheads compared to Hadoop.
-Hence the overhead reduction we achieve by using Map-collectives is comparatively.
-A major component of Hadoop MDS is due to the data loading, which Twister4Azure avoids by using data caching and cache aware scheduling.
+Twister4Azure is already optimized for iterative MapReduce[2] and contains very low scheduling, data loading and data communication overheads compared to Hadoop.
+In terms of the overheads and comparison purposes, Twister4Azure can be considered as a near ideal Hadoop for iterative computations.
+Hence the overhead reduction we achieve by using Map-collectives is low in Twister4Azurecompared to H-Collectives.
+A major component of Hadoop MDS is due to the data loading, which Twister4Azure avoids by using data caching and cache-aware scheduling.